Stripe Atlas for Indian Founders: Invite-Only Guide (2026)

 The timeline

-May 2024: Stripe India shifted to invite-only.
-New signups were blocked.
-The Stripe India status page began showing a waitlist form instead of a signup button.
-Existing merchants with active accounts continued processing, but new applicants could not onboard.
+May 2024: New signups blocked.
+The Stripe India status page swapped its signup button for a waitlist form.
+Existing merchants kept processing, but new applicants were locked out.

-Post-May 2024: Indian founders without existing Stripe India accounts began exploring alternatives โ domestic processors (Razorpay, PayU, Cashfree), international Merchant of Record platforms (Paddle, Lemon Squeezy), and the US LLC formation path through Stripe Atlas.
+Post-May 2024: Indian founders without existing accounts scrambled for alternatives: domestic processors (Razorpay, PayU, Cashfree), Merchant of Record platforms (Paddle, Lemon Squeezy), or the US LLC formation path through Stripe Atlas.

 Why Stripe made this change

-The shift traces back to the RBI's Payment Aggregator Cross-Border (PA-CB) framework, which introduced licensing requirements for entities operating as payment aggregators in India.
-Under this framework, payment aggregators facilitating cross-border transactions are required to obtain authorization from the RBI.
+It traces back to the RBI's Payment Aggregator Cross-Border (PA-CB) framework, which introduced licensing requirements for cross-border payment aggregators in India.

-This distinction matters.
 Stripe has not left India.
-Stripe India still processes payments for existing merchants.
-The invite-only model limits new onboarding while Stripe navigates the regulatory requirements.
-For Indian founders without an existing Stripe India account, the practical effect is the same: direct access through Stripe India is not available without an invitation.
+They still process payments for existing merchants.
+But for founders without an existing account, the practical result is the same: no access without an invitation.

 The US LLC path

 The workaround is structural, not a hack.
-Stripe explicitly supports non-US founders forming US entities and applying for Stripe accounts.
-The Stripe Atlas program exists specifically for this purpose, and Stripe has published guidance for Indian founders setting up US companies.
+Stripe explicitly supports non-US founders forming US entities.
+The Stripe Atlas program exists for this purpose, and Stripe has published guidance for Indian founders setting up US companies.

-- Get an EIN โ the entity's US tax identification number, issued by the IRS
+- Get an EIN -- your entity's US tax ID, issued by the IRS

-- Apply for Stripe โ either built into the Atlas flow or as a direct application using the US entity's details
+- Apply for Stripe -- built into the Atlas flow, or applied for directly using the entity's details

-The formation process takes 1-3 weeks depending on the service and IRS processing times.
-The entity is real, the bank account is real, and the Stripe account is legitimate.
-This is not a gray area โ it is the standard path for international founders who want to use Stripe from any country.
+Takes 1-3 weeks depending on service and IRS processing.
+The entity is real, the banking is legitimate, the Stripe account is legitimate.
+Standard path for international founders in any country.

-What is less visible is what the entity creates beyond Stripe access: a compliance footprint that spans two countries, multiple regulatory bodies, and annual filing deadlines with penalties that dwarf the cost of formation.
+What most people don't think about: the entity creates a compliance footprint spanning two countries, multiple regulators, and annual filing deadlines with penalties that dwarf the cost of formation.

 How does your structure score?